timescale/docs/about/pricing-and-account-management.md

 However, the pricing calculator does not include volume discounts.
 For a personalized quote, [get in touch with Timescale](https://www.timescale.com/contact).

-### Usage-based storage
+## Optimize storage and reduce data costs

 <UsageBasedStorage />

+You do not need to allocate extra disk space for backfilling or migrating your data.
+Usage-based storage means that disk allocation is not an issue in Timescale Cloud.
+For example, if your recently migrated database requires less disk space after compression, you do not need to downscale your volume.
+The reduction in your storage bill proportionally matches the reduction in your disk usage.

 Disk usage is metered in 15 minute intervals over an hour to build an average value of hourly data stored.
 Bills are calculated on a 730 hour month.

-You are charged for only the storage you have used using the following formula:
+You are charged for only the storage you have used, using the following formula:

 ```txt
 Storage used in GiB * (seconds stored / 3600) * price per hour
 ```

-### Reduce storage costs with compression

-When you [enable compression][compression], your bill decreases automatically.
-For example, when compression reduces your storage size by five times, your effective storage cost is five times lower.

-### Additional storage for migration or backfill

-You do not need to allocate extra disk space for backfilling or migrating your data.
-Usage-based storage means that disk allocation is not a concern in Timescale Cloud.
-For example, if your recently migrated database requires less disk space after compression, you do not need to downscale your volume.
-The reduction in your storage bill proportionally matches the reduction in your disk usage.

 ## Manage your Timescale account